Pubic hair: Methods

 All hair can be removed with wax formulated for that purpose.
 Some individuals may remove part or all of their pubic hair, axillary hair and facial hair.
 Pubic hair removal using wax is called bikini waxing.
 The method of removing hair is called depilation (when removing only the hair above the skin) or epilation (when removing the entire hair).
 Beauty salons often offer various waxing services.
 It is sometimes referred to as "pubic topiary".
 Sugaring, an alternative to waxing, uses a sugar-based paste, which may include lemon, rather than wax.
 Sugaring removes fewer skin cells than waxing.
 Other methods of hair removal include laser hair removal and electrolysis.

-Some women modify their pubic hair, either to fit in with societal trends or as an expression of their own style or lifestyle.
+Some women modify their pubic hair either to fit in with societal trends or as an expression of their own style or lifestyle.
+Many men also remove their pubic hair for reasons of cleanliness and sexual partner satisfaction.

 Styles of pubic hair modification include: